Cray-HPE/docs-csm/operations/kubernetes/Restore_Bare-Metal_etcd_Clusters_from_an_S3_Snapshot.md

 1. (`ncn-m#`) Download the snapshot and copy it to all NCN master nodes.

-    1. Retrieve the backup from S3 and uncompress it.
+    1. Retrieve the backup from S3 and decompress it.

         ```bash
         mkdir /tmp/etcd_restore